 Leveraging the crowd power to regain faith in Internet’s zero trust architecture

-CEO @ CROWDSEC
+CTO @ CROWDSEC

 Worldwide spending on cybersecurity is predicted to reach $1 trillion in 2021.
 But companies will keep being hacked.

 A new approach is needed and the crowd could be the key.